Hi there, my name is Chris Piercy and I’m a professional close-up magician and mindreader specialising in Wedding Entertainment.

 Your venue is going to go a long way to defining the sort of the drinks reception you’re going to have.

 Is it going to be light-hearted and casual?
 Fun and full of laughter? or more formal and sophisticated?

-The wedding venue is also going to be a focal point for sourcing a whole array of your wedding suppliers for your day.
+The wedding venue can very often be a focal point for sourcing a whole array of your wedding suppliers for your day.

 You don’t normally HAVE to use these suppliers but they’re recommended for a reason.